 2 candidates had HTML websites.
 One was at least mobile responsive, the other, well let’s just say the candidate would have been better off not having a website at all.

 Do not list everything in the site menu

 Yes, I get it.
 You have a lot to offer the community but this doesn’t mean you need to list everything in your website menu.
 Doing so not only makes the top of your page look cluttered but as I stated earlier, It can actually have the effect of hiding the items that are important.

 You see, our minds are drawn to simplicity.
 Sheena Iyengar, the author of the book The Art of Choosing, tells us that “too many choices overwhelm us and cause us to not choose at all.”
 This means rather than sift through the menu on your site to find what I’m looking for, I’d rather leave it and go look somewhere else.

 Your website menu is truly a lesson in “less is more”.
-Think back to the three purposes of your website and only put the vital few in the menu such as your donate link and your issues page.
+Think back to the three purposes of your website and only put the vital few on the menu such as the donate link and an issues page.
 Everything else you can talk about on your blog or your email newsletter.

 The create step in the DICE process requires you create relevant content for your audience.
 For politicians, your audience is potential voters.
 By default, as a politician, you will be viewed as a thought leader, someone whose ideas have the potential to shape local or national politics.
 As a voter, I want to know your thoughts and ideas.

 Here are some ways for you to create relevant content to help educate potential voters about your brand and your stance on the issues.

 Because you are viewed as a thought leader, potential voters need to know your thoughts.
 One way to get your thoughts in public is through blogging.
 Blogging helps people get to know you.
 Blogging also provides your website with keywords and search terms voters will use in a search.